RedBearLab/BLE_HCI/README.md

 The HCI firmware is built from TI CC254x SDK, refer to the HostTestApp project if you want to study the firmware code.

+You can use it to connect to other BLE devices such as BLE Mini, BLE Shield or other BLE devices.

 Example 1
 =========